Alluxio/alluxio/docs/en/Tiered-Storage-on-Alluxio.md

 ## Using Tiered Storage

-With the introduction of tiers, the data blocks managed by Alluxio are not necessarily in memory;
-blocks can be in any of the available tiers.
+For typical deployments, it is recommended to use a single storage tier with heterogeneous storage media.
+However, in certain environments, workloads will benefit from explicit ordering of storage media based on I/O speed.
+In this case, tiered storage should be used.
 To manage the placement and movement of the blocks, Alluxio uses *allocators* and *evictors* to place and re-arrange blocks between the tiers.
 Alluxio  assumes that tiers are ordered from top to bottom based on I/O performance.
 Therefore, the typical tiered storage configuration defines the top tier to be MEM, followed by SSD, and finally HDD.

 ### Storage Directories

-A tier is made up of at least one storage directory.
-This directory is a file path where the Alluxio blocks should be stored.
-Alluxio supports configuring multiple directories for a single tier, allowing multiple mount points or storage devices for a particular tier.
+A storage directory is a file path where the Alluxio blocks should be stored.
+Alluxio supports configuring multiple directories for a single tier, allowing multiple mount points or storage device types for a particular tier.
 For example, if you have five SSD devices on your Alluxio worker, you can configure Alluxio to use all five devices for the SSD tier.
 Configuration for this is described [below](#enabling-and-configuring-tiered-storage).
 Choosing which directory the data should placed is determined by the [allocators](#allocators).

 ### Writing Data